 #endif

-#ifdefidentifier is the same is#if defined(identifier).
+identifier is the same is#if defined(

-#ifndefidentifier is the same as#if !defined(identifier).
+identifier is the same as#if !defined(

-A function macro can be defined with#definein the following manner:
+A function macro can be defined with#define

 The values in the parameter-list are replaced in the replacement-text.